 If the signals from the microcontroller become unstable, the IC may result in malfunctions.
-To avoid this event, the outputs from the microcontroller output line should not be high impedance.
+To avoid such malfunctions, set the microcontroller output line not to have high-impedance outputs.
 Also, if the traces from the microcontroller to the HINx or LINx pin (or both) are too long, the traces may be interfered by noise.
 Therefore, it is recommended to add an additional filter or a pull-down resistor near the HINx or LINx pin as needed (see Figure 12-6).

-Here are filter circuit constants for reference: $R{IN1x}$ : 33 $\Omega$ to 100 $\Omega$ $R{IN2x}$ 1 k $\Omega$ to 10 k $\Omega$ $C{INx}$ : 100 pF to 1000 pF
+Here are filter circuit constants for reference:

+- R{IN1x} : 33 Ω to 100 Ω - R{IN2x} : 1 kΩ to 10 kΩ - C{INx} : 100 pF to 1000 pF

-Care should be taken in adding $R{IN1x}$ and $R{IN2x}$ to the traces.
+Care should be taken in adding R{IN1x} and R{IN2x} to the traces.
 When they are connected to each other, the input voltage of the HINx and LINx pins becomes slightly lower than the output voltage of the microcontroller.